qingfengzxr/sshm/README.md

 - Configure ports and addresses with guided forms
 - Optional bind address configuration (defaults to 127.0.0.1)
 - Real-time validation of port numbers and addresses
+- **Port forwarding history** - Save frequently used configurations for quick reuse
 - Connect automatically with configured forwarding options

 **Troubleshooting Port Forwarding:**